-- Work with their school counselor to create a yearly schedule for meeting graduation requirements.
+- Work with their school counselor to create a yearly schedule to meet graduation and college admissions requirements.

-- Talk to an advisor or school counselor about taking AP and honors courses.
+- Talk to an advisor or school counselor about taking Advanced Placement® and honors courses.*

-- Get involved with community-based and leadership-oriented activities.
+- Get involved with community-based and leadership-oriented activities that best reflect interests.

-- Explore and identify career fields of interest through online research and by attending career fairs and other events.
+- Research and identify career fields of interest through online resources like this interest profiler and by attending career fairs and other events.

 - Explore The Four Steps to College.

-Keep in mind that many of these freshman-year activities should continue through all four years of high school.
-Career planning, in particular, will merit careful, ongoing research; students may need help refining their goals as they learn new information.
+Remember that many of these freshman-year activities should continue through all four years of high school.
+Career planning in particular will merit careful, ongoing research; students may need help refining their goals as they learn new information.